Skip to main contentSkip to navigation

 22mm wide, 42mm long.
 Found in some industrial devices, thin clients, and embedded systems.
 Less common in consumer hardware but we handle them with the same NVMe diagnostic workflow.

-M.2 NVMe drives share the same protocol but vary in physical size, connector keying, and thermal behavior.
-Form factor determines which devices use the drive, how the drive fails, and what adapter connects it to PC-3000 for diagnostic imaging.
+M.2 NVMe form factor determines which devices use the drive, how it fails, and what adapter connects it to PC-3000 for diagnostic imaging.
+M.2 2280, 2230, and 2242 share the NVMe protocol but differ in physical size, connector keying, and thermal behavior.
 We recover all M.2 sizes and keying configurations at our Austin lab.

 M-Key vs B+M-Key Connector Keying